 97. Join Oxford Exchange’s monthly book club

 If you and your partner are bookish types, join Oxford Exchange’s monthly book club.
 In-person events typically take place on the second Tuesday of each month.
-Tickets, which are $28/person, include wine and light bites plus the book discussion.
+Tickets include wine and light bites plus the book discussion.

 98. Hitch a ride on the Pirate Water Taxi

 If you get tired of walking along the Tampa Riverwalk, just hop aboard the Pirate Water Taxi to get to fun stops like The Florida Aquarium, Curtis Hixon Waterfront Park, Armature Works and more.
-You can hop on and off all day long for just $20/person.
+You can hop on and off all day long for a single fee.
 Show your wristband for deals at select restaurants, bars and attractions along the route.

 99. Go indoor rock climbing